yieldspace/wetchn/README.md

-# fetchn
+# wetchn
-fetchn - Fetchication is a library that provides AsyncLocalStorage based cache for Cloudflare Workers.
+wetchn - Worker-Fetchication is a library that provides AsyncLocalStorage based cache for Cloudflare Workers.

 ⚠️This library is work in progress, and don't work as expected or not improved.